Mindful Eating: What is it, and how to do it

 "Eat what you love, love what you eat" is the title of the first book I picked up when I started eating mindfully.
 Michelle May, M.D. talks about truly enjoying and savoring what it is you're eating.

 Don't feel guilty for eating that cookie you really wanted, but savor it.
 Enjoy every single bite of it.
 Think of its texture, of the sweetness, of the flavor combinations.
 This way you are being more mindful of what it is you're eating, and taking your time, so that you can sense those fullness cues we talked about earlier.

 When I first started eating mindfully I picked up a journal.
 I was so used to tracking literally everything I ate while on Weight Watchers that I felt like I still needed some sort of system to hold myself accountable with this new found eating habit.

 The journal was perfect because it focused more on how eating certain foods made me feel rather than tracking how much I ate.
 How did my stomach feel after that egg breakfast?
 What thoughts did I have around eating a brownie at lunch?

-I created the Healthy Living Journal for you to be able to start to do the same.
-Let’s break the diet habits.
-Let’s learn to eat mindfully together and focus more on quality ingredients that work well for our bodies and no longer eliminating or restricting our eating habits.
+I created the Mindful Eating Journal for you to be able to start to do the same.
+Let's break the diet habits.
+Let's learn to eat mindfully together and focus more on quality ingredients that work well for our bodies and no longer eliminating or restricting our eating habits.